etching on paper

 edition of 6 + 1AP

-The Nourishment etchings are life-sized studies of individual weeds the artist found growing in the street.
-Landy has described why he was drawn to these ‘street flowers’ by saying, ‘they are marvellous, optimistic things that you find in inner London ... they occupy an urban landscape which is very hostile and they have to be adaptable and find little bits of soil to prosper’.
+For these intricate works, Landy collected individual weeds and took them back to his studio where he potted and tended them, making life-sized studies of their structures including detailed renderings of roots, leaves and flowers.
+Landy has described why he was drawn to these ‘street flowers’ by saying, ‘they are marvellous, optimistic things... they occupy an urban landscape which is very hostile and they have to be adaptable and find little bits of soil to prosper’.
 Weeds are hardy, thriving in often inhospitable conditions with very little soil, water or direct sunlight.
-They grow between paving stones or on waste ground in the city, tenaciously asserting
+They grow between paving stones or on waste ground in the city, tenaciously asserting themselves despite being overlooked by the majority of passersby.

 Nourishment exhibits a strong continuation of Landy’s engagement with marginalisation and our ideas of value, and his interest in the overlooked or disregarded.
 By studying these humble plants that struggle to survive amongst the cracked pavements of our city streets, he finds beauty in the ordinary, giving new meaning and dignity to that which is passed over by most.